Text traduït

 Learning outcomes

-• Convey information, ideas, problems and solutions appropriately and in accordance with academic canons, orally, in writing and audiovisually, to both specialized and non-specialized audiences and be respectful of linguistic diversity and social, cultural and gender realities and various economic
+- Transmit information, ideas, problems and solutions appropriately and in accordance with academic norms, orally, in writing and audiovisually, to specialists and non-specialists, while respecting linguistic, social, cultural, gender and economic diversity.

-• Implement a communication plan of an organization, a brand or a product resulting from the relational and inquiry capacity to establish a fluid and competent interaction between an organization and the agency or consultancy.
+- Implement a communication plan for an organisation, a brand or a product, bringing to bear relational and research abilities in order to establish fluid, expert dialogue between an organisation and the agency or consultancy.

 Content

-3. Crisis and conflicts: Tools for the management of crises and conflicts
+- Crisis and conflicts: Tools for the management of crisis and conflicts

-4. Case Studies and crisis simulations: Resolution and analysis of case studies.
+- Case studies and crisis simulations: Resolution and analysis of case studies.
 Execution and evaluation of crisis simulation

-5. Project: How to create a crisis communication plan, how to respond to the media, training of spokesperson
+- Project: How to create a crisis communication plan, how to respond to the media, training of spokespersons

 Evaluation